sebspion/reqs/draft-selander-lake-reqs.md

 One question that has been asked in the context of lightweightness is: - How often is the AKE executed?
 While it may be impossible to give a precise answer there are other perspectives to this question.

-1. For some use cases, already one execution of the AKE is too heavy, for example, because
+1. For some use cases, already one execution of the AKE is heavy, for example, because
-   * there are a number of parallel executions of the AKE in a network formation setting which loads down the network, or
+   * there are a number of parallel executions of the AKE which loads down the network, such as in a network formation setting, or
-   * the duty cycle makes the completion time too long for even one run of the protocol.
+   * the duty cycle makes the completion time long for even one run of the protocol.

 2. If a device reboots it may not be able to recover the security context, e.g. due to lack of persistent storage, and is required to establish a new security context for which an AKE is preferred.
 Reboot frequency may be difficult to predict in general.

 3. To limit the impact of a key compromise, BSI, NIST and ANSSI and other organizations recommend in other contexts frequent renewal of keys by means of Diffie-Hellman key exchange.

 To summarize, even if it we are unable to give precise numbers for AKE frequency, a lightweight AKE